Big Island Travel Itinerary & Tips to Make The Best of Your Big Island Hawaii Vacation

 If you need an accommodation as your home base while you tour around the Big Island, check out Volcano Inn or Top 10 reasons why you should stay at Volcano Inn.
 It sits atop of Kilauea, the world’s most active volcano.
 Nestled amidst the Hawaiian rain forest, Volcano is famous for its picturesque beauty.
-Our different rooms will give you a lush experience of Hawaii forest.
-Light rain and mist is common in the area, and keeps the forest lush!
+The different rooms will give you a lush experience of Hawaii forest.

 Transportation: We recommend getting a rental car during your Big Island stay.
 There is a public bus system, but it is very limited and unreliable.
 There are also taxi services like Uber & Lyft, which can get pricey if you are planning to see a lot of different sites.